air1one/air1-me/_posts/2018-06-04-may-developments.md

 [ARK-JSON-RPC](https://github.com/ArkEcosystem/ARK-JSON-RPC),
 [ark-js](https://github.com/ArkEcosystem/ark-js).

 Congratulations, Ark community !
 Great, great work this month.
-Let's keep this going and we'll see next month the awesome stuff we built !
+Let's keep this going, with [Ark V2 coming to DevNet](https://ark.io/countdown), June will be a busy month !

+*Special thanks to @dated and @ItsANameToo for helping me select some of their PRs 👍👍*